cirobr/framework/README.md

 # Embedded Julia framework
-Installation scripts for the development of embedded Linux/Julia deep learning apps\
+Installation scripts for the development of embedded Linux deep learning apps\
 (work in progress)

 ### Scripts: